The bush: South Africa

 In South Africa, the term (die bos) has specific connotations of rural areas which are not open veldt.
 Generally, it refers to areas in the north of the country that would be called savanna.
 "Going to The Bush" (Bos toe Gaan) often refers to going to a game park or game reserve.
 Areas most commonly referred to as The Bush are the Mpumalanga and Limpopo Lowveld, The Limpopo River Valley, northern KwaZulu-Natal or any other similar area of wilderness.

-Alaska and Canada
+United States (Alaska) and Canada

 The Bush in Alaska is generally described as any community not "on the road system", making it accessible only by more elaborate transportation.
 Usage is similar in Canada; it is called la brousse or colloquially le bois in Canadian French.
 In Canada, "the bush" refers to large expanses of forest and swampland which sprawl undeveloped, as well as any forested area.